voltrb/volt/Readme.md

 If params._controller is 'todos' and params._index is not nil, the route would be matched.

 Routes are matched top to bottom in a routes file.

+## Debugging

+An in browser irb is in the works.
+We also have source maps support, but they are currently disabled due by default.
+To enable them run:

+    MAPS=true volt s

+They are disabled by default because they slow down page rendering because so many files are rendered.
+We're working with the opal and sprockets teams to make it so everything is still served in one big source maps file (which would show the files as they originated on disk)